Table of Contents

-Remember: it’s all about the context.
+Remember, it’s all about the context.

-2. Offer PDF downloads for “Ultimate Guide” articles
+2. Offer PDF Downloads for “Ultimate Guide” Articles

 In fact, here’s an A/B test by Neil Patel that illustrates exactly how much more effective long-form content is in generating social shares:

-The solution is obvious: quit writing 500-word articles that are generic, fluffy, and don’t add value to your readers in any way, and start producing more Ultimate Guide type articles that are rigorous and substantial.
+The solution is obvious, stop writing 500-word articles that are generic, fluffy, and don’t add value to your readers in any way, and start producing more “Ultimate Guide” type articles that are rigorous and substantial.

-Now, other than adding your standard CTA to your Ultimate Guide articles, here’s another genius way that you can use these articles to generate leads: offer a free PDF download of the article, and capture your readers’ email addresses in the process.
+Now, other than adding your standard CTA to your articles, here’s another genius way that you can use these articles to generate leads: offer a free PDF download of the article, and capture your readers’ email addresses in the process.